Target Usage: To make use of multiple timelines of work in a local repository.

 checkout main

-In the above example, the commit b1 is no longer reachable, unless we know its commit ID (i.e., the SHA).
+In the above example, the commit b1 is no longer reachable .

 SIDEBAR: What makes a commit 'unreachable'?

-Recall that a commit only has a pointer to its parent commit (not its descendent commits).
+Recall that a commit only has a pointer to its parent commit (not its descendant commits).

 A commit is considered reachable if you can get to it by starting at a branch, tag, or other ref and walking backward through its parent commits.
 'Reachable' is the normal state for commits — they are part of the visible history of a branch or tag.